elaineJJY/HectorVR-Unity-v2.0/Thesis.md

 # Implementation

+% summary

+In this chapter, the tools and techniques used in building this human-computer collaborative VR-based system are described.
+The focus will be on interaction techniques for different modes of operation.
+In addition, the construction of test scenarios and the setup of the robot will also be covered in this chapter.

 ## 1. Overview

 > - the purpose of the unity project
 > - Components of the project: 4 operation modes & test Scene

+The main goal of this work is to design and implement a VR-based human-robot collaboration system with different methods of operating the robot in order to find out which method of operation is more suitable to be used to control the rescue robot.
+Further, it is to provide some basic insights for future development directions and to provide a general direction for finding an intuitive, easy-to-use and efficient operation method.
+Therefore, the proposed system was developed using Unity, including four modes of operation and a corresponding test environment for simulating post-disaster scenarios.
+In each operation mode, the user has a different method to control the robot.
+In addition, in order to better simulate the process by which the robot scans its surroundings and the computer side cumulatively gets a reconstructed 3D virtual scene, the test environment was implemented in such a way that the picture seen by the user depends on the direction of the robot's movement and the trajectory it travels through.